St. Louis Post-Dispatch: Art and design collide at WashU in celebration of Jewish holiday>>

-Sukkah City STL 2014: Between Absence and Presence is an innovative art and design competition presented by St. Louis Hillel and the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.
-The competition proposes a re-imagination of the sukkah, an ancient, temporary structure used by nomads and harvesters, and to suggest dynamic possibilities for traditional construction constraints with forward-thinking design and sustainability.
+Sukkah City STL 2014: Between Absence and Presence was an innovative art and design competition presented by St. Louis Hillel and the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.
+The competition proposed a re-imagination of the sukkah, an ancient, temporary structure used by nomads and harvesters, and suggested dynamic possibilities for traditional construction constraints with forward-thinking design and sustainability.

 The following 10 winning projects were selected from a field of 33 entries:

 A Tensile Community